Read Annie’s essays on relational trauma, family systems, and building a strong inner foundation

 Designed for the aftermath nobody talks about

 Shame about being targeted.
 Grief for a relationship that may never have been real.
 A body that can't get the memo to stand down.
-The Wreckage Inventory, Protective Intelligence framework, and self-trust practices in this course are built specifically for this terrain, not adapted from a general trauma course.
+The Wreckage Inventory, the Evidence File, and the Protective Intelligence framework in this course are built specifically for this terrain, not adapted from a general trauma course.

 You work through it privately, on your schedule

 There's no cohort, no group call where you have to perform your recovery.
-You move through 10 lessons and a 118-page companion workbook at exactly the pace that works for your life.
+You move through 13 lessons and a 108-page companion workbook at exactly the pace that works for your life.
 Lifetime access means you can return to any lesson as many times as you need it.

 The curriculum